Skip to content

 Author guidance for exceptions under path-level :sensitive?

-The path-marked :sensitive? mechanism in 015 §Scope redacts at five observation surfaces — trace bus emit, Causa, MCP wire transport, AI/LLM context, and third-party log sinks — by walking known data shapes (event arg-maps, app-db, sub outputs, fx inputs, cofx injections, machine :data, flow outputs) at emit time.
+The owner-classification mechanism in 015 §Scope projects at six observation surfaces — trace-bus emit, Xray / Story panels, MCP / tool wire transport, AI/LLM context, hosted log sinks, and the epoch-export / SSR-hydration / public-error / HTTP-diagnostic / schema-validation boundary — by walking known data shapes (event arg-maps, app-db, sub outputs, fx inputs, cofx values, machine :data, flow outputs) at the egress boundary.
 The framework does NOT walk exception messages or ex-data maps automatically to redact values that originated from sensitive paths.
 Per 015 §Out of scope, the contract is a leak-prevention overlay on observability, not a taint-tracking system; once a sensitive value has been concatenated into a string or assigned to an author-keyed slot in an arbitrary ex-data map, no path the walker can resolve survives.

 The author MUSTs: